 Kinetic Fighting methodology is a fundamental part of the Kodomon Karate-Do curriculum and Self defence programs.
 It is the guiding principles for all Self defence training at our Dojo.

-Why not try a Personal Protection Class on a Saturday morning to discover this methodology for yourself?
+Why not try a Personal Protection Class on a Monday evening to discover this methodology for yourself?